Harvest Calculator

 Germination:

-Disclaimer: Harvest date estimates are approximations based on average days-to-maturity data adjusted for current Dayboro temperatures.
-Actual harvest timing depends on variety, soil quality, watering, pest pressure, and microclimate factors this calculator cannot fully account for.
-Use these dates as a guide, not a guarantee.
-Always check your plants for maturity signs (colour, firmness, size) before harvesting.
+Fine print: my harvest dates are approximations based on average days to maturity data adjusted for the current temperature on my station.
+Actual harvest timing depends on variety, your soil, watering, pest pressure, and microclimate details this calculator cannot fully account for.
+Use the dates as a guide, not a guarantee.
+Always check your plants for the maturity signs yourself (colour, firmness, size) before you pick.

-Data from Dayboro Weather Station — local growing conditions, not Brisbane averages
+Live temperature from my Dayboro Weather Station.
+Local growing conditions, not Brisbane averages.

-Every seed packet has a "days to maturity" number printed on the back.
-Those numbers come from trials run under controlled conditions — usually in temperate North American or European climates with consistent day lengths and moderate temperatures.
-In the Dayboro valley at 130 metres elevation in the D'Aguilar Range, conditions are different enough to make those numbers misleading.
+Every seed packet has a "days to maturity" number on the back.
+Those numbers come from trials run in controlled conditions, usually in temperate North American or European climates with consistent day lengths and moderate temperatures.
+In the Dayboro valley at 130 metres elevation in the D'Aguilar foothills, conditions are different enough to make those numbers misleading.
+I've had tomatoes that were supposed to take 70 days come in at 55 (October planting, warm run), and I've had the same variety take 95 days (March planting, cool autumn behind it).
+Same seed, same bed, same grower.
+The only difference was the weather.

-Growth rate depends on temperature: Plants don't grow according to the calendar — they grow according to accumulated heat.
+Growth speed depends on temperature, not calendar days: plants grow by accumulating heat, not by ticking days off.
 A warm week in January contributes more to maturity than a cold week in July.
-This calculator adjusts the textbook "days to maturity" based on how closely Dayboro's current temperature matches each crop's optimal growing range.
+This calculator adjusts the textbook "days to maturity" based on how closely my station's current temperature matches each crop's ideal growing range.
+It is waiting on a live temperature reading every time you click the button.

-The relationship works like this: if the current temperature is within the crop's optimal range, growth proceeds at a factor of 1.0 (normal speed).
-If it's too cold, the growth factor drops as low as 0.3 (about a third of normal speed).
-If it's too hot — and yes, Dayboro summers can be too hot for some crops — the factor also drops, though less severely.
-This is why lettuce bolts in February (too hot, stressed growth) but thrives in May (right in its comfort zone).
+The way the calculator handles it is straightforward.
+If my station's current temperature sits inside the crop's ideal range, growth is modelled at a factor of 1.0 (normal speed).
+If it is too cold, the growth factor can drop as low as 0.3 (about a third of normal speed).
+If it is too hot (and yes, Dayboro summers genuinely can be too hot for some crops) the factor also drops, though less severely.
+This is why my lettuce bolts in February but thrives in May.
+Same plant, same soil, different temperature window.

-Crop Type Optimal Range Days to Harvest Germination
+Crop Type Ideal Range Days to Harvest Germination

 TomatoWarm18–30°C60–90~7 days